 A thorough understanding of Costco's income statement is essential for financial analysis as it provides valuable information on revenue generation, profitability, cost management, and future prospects.
 It is a basis for evaluating the company's financial health and making informed investment and strategic decisions.

 Sample: Revenue Growth: Costco’s revenues in 2016 were $118 billion.
 In the next several years, the organization will continually increase its revenues ending 2020 at $166.7 billion.
 This moderate growth rate equates to approximately a 9% annual revenue growth.

 The consistent and above-average annual growth rate shows that the company is currently in a business expansion cycle.
 In a business expansion cycle, investors often forgo the expectation of dividend payouts in hopes of future revenue gains through increased retained earnings.
 In Costco’s case, not only is the organization consistently increasing its revenues, but they are also increasing its dividend payouts.
 Investors are being rewarded on two fronts!
 What a great deal.

 Section 2: Costco Balance Sheet Analyzed

 The significant increase in cash may indicate that the organization needs more funds to maintain operations.
-However, because the organization has shown impressive discipline with its continued revenue growth and moderate cost growth, increasing cash at such a substantial rate may indicate inefficiencies in using the current assets of the organization.
-A better strategy would be for the firm to maintain its disciplinary ways and grow its cash position moderately similar to its revenue growth as well as operating cost growth.
+However, because the organization has shown impressive discipline with its continued revenue growth and moderate cost growth, increasing cash at such a substantial rate may indicate inefficiencies in using the organization's current assets.
+A better strategy would be for the firm to maintain its disciplinary ways and grow its cash position moderately, similar to its revenue growth and operating cost growth.

 Costco 2022 Summary Balance Sheet